w3c/specberus/README.md

 $ W3C_API_KEY="<YOUR W3C API KEY>" npm start [PORT]
 ```

-Specberus relies on the [W3C API](http://w3c.github.io/w3c-api/) to run a few checks.
+Spartacus relies on the [W3C API](http://w3c.github.io/w3c-api/) to run a few checks.
 You will need to provide [your key](http://w3c.github.io/w3c-api/#apikeys) in an environment variable `W3C_API_KEY`

 Meaning of positional parameters:

-1. `PORT`: where Specberus will be listening for HTTP connections.
+1. `PORT`: where Spartacus will be listening for HTTP connections.
 (Default `80`.)

 Examples: